home » Programs » Certification Programs » Nurse Educator Certification Program

 Dr. Karin Page-Cutrara is Associate Dean, Teaching Learning and Academic Programs in the Faculty of Health, and Associate Professor, Teaching Stream in the School of Nursing at York University in Toronto, Canada.
 Karin obtained a BNSc at Queen’s University in Kingston, Ontario, and a Master of Nursing at Athabasca University, Alberta.
 She completed doctoral studies in 2015 at Duquesne University, Pittsburgh, PA, USA, focusing on the use of simulation in undergraduate nursing education.
 She has taught as a perioperative clinical nurse educator in the hospital setting, and in perioperative nursing programs in various colleges.
 Karin currently uses simulation in teaching thinking skills and for developing nursing competencies in baccalaureate nursing students.
 Karin has authored articles on simulation prebriefing in peer-reviewed nursing journals.
 She is committed to addressing the challenges of teaching and learning in the academic setting, and to facilitating undergraduate student learning and competency development in nursing and the health disciplines.

-Registrations that are cancelled up to one week before the start of the course will be refunded minus a $50 administrative fee.
-There will be no refunds issued once the course begins.
-CASN reserves the right to cancel this course if it does not meet minimal group requirements.
+• Registrations that are cancelled up to one week before the start of the course will be refunded minus a $50 administrative fee.